seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/06_June/09/README.md

 - An update was available today, but I decided not to get it yet. - 2024, Monday, June 10th to 2024, Monday, June 24th
 - There was an update available for the game, but I didn't install it yet.
 I was considering doing it this week, but I decided I wasn't ready yet. - 2024, Monday, July 1st
 - I updated the game this week, several things have changed. - 2024, Monday, July 8th
+- No updates were available this week, as far as I know (AFAIK) - 2024, Monday, July 15th to 2025, Monday, June 2nd

 </details>

-- No updates were available this week, as far as I know (AFAIK) - 2024, Monday, July 15th to 2025, Monday, June 2nd
+- My session was skipped today. - 2025, Monday, June 9th

 ---